 Verify your LG.com account

-Congratulations!
-You are almost there to becoming an LG member!
-Enjoy LG member benefits by verifying your LG.com account.
+Congratulation!
+Almost there. you will enjoy LG Electronics Services and LG Member benefits.

-We have sent you a confirmation email to the email address you have provided.
+We have sent you an email to the email address your provided to activate your LG account.

+Please open the activation email in your email inbox.
+Click the confirmation link to complete the activation process for your LG account.

-Verify your LG account with the activation link in the email.
-The activation link is valid for 48 hours.
+The activation link for your LG account is vaild for 48 hours.
+After the 48 hours have expired, an unconfirmed LG account will be automatically deleted.

+In this case, a registration must be made again and LG account must be confirmed with a new activation link

-If you are unable to find the confirmation email in your email inbox, please check your email spam folder.
+Please also check your email spam folder if you cannot find the confirmation email in your email inbox.

 Didn’t receive an email?
 Send again